 Collège Notre-Dame Montréal combines enriched French-language academics with robust music and athletic programs.
 With a comprehensive extracurricular schedule, students can pursue a variety of options such as playing for one of its three student orchestras, participating in its vibrant theatre community, or training in its state-of-the-art athletic facilities.

 Pensionnat du Saint-Nom-de-Marie

 Established in 1905, French-language Saint-Nom-de-Marie is one of Montréal’s oldest schools.
 Its specializations include international relations, dance education, and music studies.
 In addition to day school attendees, it also offers the option of boarding.
-It earned a Fraser Institute rating of 9.5/10.

 Head north and you’ll find the arrondissement known as Ville-Marie, home to the famed Old Montréal and Old Port.
 With major parks, cobbled streets, and 17th century architecture, as well as historic landmarks like Notre-Dame Basilica, this borough is rich in history and is home to several of Montréal’s top schools:

 Established in 1767, Collège de Montréal is a co-ed school catering to highly motivated students.
 It’s known for its accelerated immersion program.
 It gives its students a chance to study a third language, develop critical thinking skills, and participate in dramatic arts.